eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-2.md

 #define BUFF_SIZE 10000
 ```

 How will the client connect to the server?
-That’s right, with the help of a socket!
+With the help of a socket!
 Let’s call it a _client socket_ for the sake of distinguishability.

 ```c
 int main() {